MirunaPislar/emoji2vec/README.md

 ## Training your own emoji2vec

-To train your own emoji embeddings run `python3 emoji2vec.py` and use the arguments described above to tune your hyperparameters.
+To train your own emoji embeddings, run `python3 emoji2vec.py` and use the arguments described above to tune your hyperparameters.

 Here is an example that will train 300-dimensional emoji vectors using the LSTM-based architecture with a maximum sequence length of 20, batch size of 8, 40 epochs, a dropout of 0.5, a learning rate of 0.0001 and 300 dense units: